 EXPECTS TO LAUNCH JV BY 2021

 Delta announced a 20% equity stake in South America’s largest Airline, LATAM.
-Initial analysis of the deal appeared to be positive for both Delta and LATAM but many questions about specifics remain.
+The deal has the potential to be positive for both Delta and LATAM but many questions about specifics remain.

 The LATAM deal gives Delta a partnership with the strongest carrier in South America.
 There is potential for some domestic and international growth opportunities for Delta pilots as LATAM switches its gateway to South America in Miami from American to Delta.

 Delta management has promoted but has not consistently committed to equitable growth with the international JV partners.
 The Delta MEC will be monitoring developments closely and ensure that the Delta PWA is enforced and the promise of equitable growth becomes a reality.